About Media, Communications and Cultural Studies at Goldsmiths

 We’re ranked among the world's best

-We're ranked 12th in the world (and 2nd in the UK) for communication and media studies (QS World University Rankings by subject 2018), and first in the UK for the quality of our research (Research Excellence Framework 2014 Times Higher Education research intensity subject rankings).
-We work closely with the Centre for Feminist Research, the Centre for Investigative Journalism and the Media Reform Coalition and house important research centres in media democracy and political economy.
-We’ve also been ranked by LinkedIn as one of the top graduate universities for media professionals.
+We're ranked 12th in the world (and 2nd in the UK) for communication and media studies (QS World Rankings by subject 2022) and second in the UK for 'world-leading or internationally excellent research' (Research Excellence Framework 2021).
+We work closely with the Centre for Feminist Research, the Centre for Investigative Journalism and the Media Reform Coalition and house important research centres in media democracy and cultural studies.
+We've also been ranked by LinkedIn as one of the top graduate universities for media professionals.

 We’re dynamic and creative

 You’ll have access to a calendar of events featuring world-renowned practitioners, thinkers and policymakers that have recently included the Guild of British Film and Television Editors, the Anti-Austerity and Media Activism conference, the Putnam Enquiry into the future of the BBC and New Urban Multicultures workshop.
-We are the home of East London Lines – a 24/7 news website run by our students, the Curzon Goldsmiths Cinema, and work closely with Goldsmiths Press and new gallery and installation spaces on campus.
+We are the home of East London Lines – a 24/7 news website run by our students, and work closely with Goldsmiths Press and new gallery and installation spaces on campus.

 We’re inside the media